Competition winning design by LIMINAL Architecture with Snøhetta and Rush Wright Associates.

-LIMINAL Architecture along with collaborators Snøhetta and Rush Wright Associates, have developed a design that unravels the stories that have shaped the Cascades Female Factory and the development of the colony.
+LIMINAL Architecture along with collaborators Snøhetta and Rush Wright Associates, developed a design that unravels the stories that have shaped the Cascades Female Factory and the development of the colony.
 The proposed design concept, which comprises a holistic and integrated architectural and landscape design, is a powerful reminder of the struggle between light and dark, imprisonment and liberty, punishment and reform, threat and opportunity, horror and hope.
 These dualities have informed an experience that is revelatory and transformative, culminating in an open forum, dubbed “The empatheatre” [empathy amphitheatre].

-Design by LIMINAL Architecture with Snøhetta and Rush Wright Associates.
+Competition winning design by LIMINAL Architecture with Snøhetta and Rush Wright Associates.
 Renders by design team.

 The world heritage status of the Female Factory Site is bound to its location on the Hobart Rivulet and the rivulet’s significance to the historical development of Hobart.
 As a form of conceptual “excavation” the landscape design acknowledges the many layers of human occupation, settlement, suffering and industry on the rivulet and their intersection with the dynamic natural systems of the creek.
 Historic foundations are referenced and expressed with sensitive landscaping, providing depth and patina to reinforce the significance of the history whilst protecting insitu archaeological elements.